tettey-exploits/SelfDrivingCar/README.md

-# SelfDrivingCar
+# Self Driving Car
-A prototype of a self driving based on the esp32-cam
+A prototype of a self driving vehicle based on the esp32-cam microcontroller board.